FC-softwares/baseball-scoreboard/README.md

 Use of the Software is only permitted under the terms and conditions set forth in a valid license for the Software, which must be purchased at https://www.fc-software.it/.

-USE FOR TESTING PURPOSES:
+UNAUTHORIZED USAGE:

-Notwithstanding the above, use of the Software for testing purposes is permitted without purchasing a license for modification and/or sale, provided that such use is limited to testing and evaluating the Software and not for commercial or distribution purposes.
-This license must be requested at the email address help@fc-software.it.
+Except as provided in this Agreement, it is not permitted to use and/or copy the Software for private or commercial purposes without the purchase of a valid license from [F&C software].
+Distribution and marketing rights are given only with a special grant, which must be requested by emailing help@fc-software.it

-UNAUTHORIZED USE PROHIBITED:
+USE FOR TESTING AND DEVELOPMENT PURPOSES:

-Except as provided in this Agreement, it is not permitted to use, copy, modify, distribute, or market the Software without the purchase of a valid license from [F&C software].
+Use and copy of the Software for evaluation or development purposes is permitted without purchasing a license, provided that such use is limited to testing, evaluating and modifying the Software.
+Unauthorized usage terms still apply.
+Modifications must not change or violate the terms and conditions of this Agreement.

 INTELLECTUAL PROPERTY RIGHTS: